CALIFORNIA CUSTODY LAWS FOR UNMARRIED PARENTS

 You and your significant other have decided to break up, and you realize that this life change will no doubt take a toll on you emotionally.
-However, you’re especially concerned about how the split will impact the child you share with your future ex.
+However, you’re especially concerned about how California custody laws for unmarried parents will impact the child you share with your future ex.

 Who exactly will gain custody of your child?
-How is child custody handled for unmarried couples?
+How is joint custody for unmarried parents handled?

 The law in California views married couples and unmarried couples differently when it comes to making child custody decisions.
 Here is my overview of what you should know about child custody for unmarried couples.

 When it comes to California custody laws for unmarried parents, the law explains that unwed mothers automatically gain custody of their children when they are born.
-Unmarried mothers generally will not have to take any legal action to assert their custodial rights, though your partner can take matters to court depending on the situation or if one party deems the other unfit.
+In most cases, unmarried mothers will not have to take legal action to assert their custodial rights.
+Although your partner can take matters to court depending on the situation or if one party deems the other unfit.
 You are fully responsible for taking care of and determining suitable living arrangements, education, and health care for the child.
-Along these lines, you determine how much contact your partner will have with your child, if any.
+Along these lines, you decide how many contacts your partner will have with your child if any.